Who is domiciliary care for?

 Effectiveness

 Being introduced to any staff who will provide your care and knowing that they can provide the right care based on their knowledge, qualifications and skills.
-You are always asked for consent to care, treatment, and support and where appropriate your friends and family are also involved in decisions about your care.
+You are always asked for consent to care, treatment and support and where appropriate your friends and family are also involved in decisions about your care.
 The staff know about your health needs and personal preferences.
 They regularly involve you in decisions about your care and treatment and give you as much choice and control as possible.
-You are regularly asked for feedback on the service and adjustments made when necessary.

 Caring